julianashwin/BTR.jl/README.md

 ```julia
 include("src/BTR.jl")
 ```
 which will load the necessary dependencies and functions into your workspace.
 The BTR_synthetic.jl file runs through an example in which a synthetic dataset is generated, prepared for estimation and then a variety of models estimated on it.
-More explanation for this file can be found in the sythetic_example.txt file.
+Some extra explanation on how to change this file for different examples can be found in the sythetic_example.txt file.

 ## Pre-processing